Increasing student loan balances are a very real and very frustrating problem.

 Lowering the Principal Balance on Loans

 Get Real Lender Assistance – Federal loans may have the best terms, but some private lenders have been known to occasionally help out borrowers that are really struggling.
-As an example, Navient has what is called the Rate Reduction Program.
+For example, Navient has what is called the Rate Reduction Program.
 On this program, borrowers who have payments larger than they can afford can get temporary reductions in their interest rate.
 This interest rate reduction means more of the payment will go towards the principal balance.

 One Last Bit of Good News…